 Health professionals and immunisation practitioners can register to receive updates from Public Health England on vaccination requirements.

 Although employers can require and accept work health assessments carried out by agencies and third party staffing providers that are on a framework agreement, the overarching responsibility for assuring the health and safety of all workers falls to the employing organisation.
 It will therefore be essential for employers to seek the necessary written assurances that all workers have the necessary occupational health clearance before permitting them to take up post.

-As outlined in the question above, it will be imperative that agencies and other third party staffing providers work closely with their occupational health provider to fully recognise and understand the responsibilities of both clinical and non-clinical roles and the risks associated with those roles.
+It will be imperative that agencies and other third-party staffing providers work closely with their occupational health provider to fully recognise and understand the responsibilities of both clinical and non-clinical roles and the risks associated with those roles.

 - Inserted link to the Department of Health and Social Care Green Book (para 3.1.3).

 - Inserted link to the registration page for a vaccination update from Public Health England (para 3.1.4).